satorici/satori-docs/satori_help/docs/getting-started/install.md

 To use Satori-CI, you need to get your API Token.
 Follow these steps:

-1. Log in to the Satori website using your GitHub credentials at [https://satori.ci/login](https://satori.ci/login).
+0. Log in to the Satori website [https://satori.ci/login](https://satori.ci/login).
-2. Navigate to `Settings` -> `Teams`.
+1. Navigate in the Satori CI website to your Profile.
-3. Copy your API Token.
+2. Copy your API Token.

 **Step 3: Configure Satori-CI**

-Replace the placeholder `YOUR_TOKEN` on the next command with the API Token you copied in the previous step :
+Replace the placeholder `YOUR_TOKEN` on the next command with your Satori CI API Token:

 ```console
 satori config token YOUR_TOKEN